peterTestGithub/NumberJumper/README.md

 ## Number Jumper

-Have fun while solving crunching some numbers!
+Have fun while crunching some numbers!